hafybufya/continuousIntegration_seUp/README.md

 # Continuous Integration Setup

 This repository is a minimal example of a continuous integration project.
-Repurposed code from [hafybufya/dat5501-introduction](https://github.com/hafybufya/dat5501-introduction) for this task.
+Code was repurposed from [hafybufya/dat5501-introduction](https://github.com/hafybufya/dat5501-introduction) for this task.